 - Protective styles help keep your hair moisturised and nourished, encouraging its natural growth.

 - These styles help to prevent split ends.

 These styles will help protect your hair this winter if done correctly.
-You should, however, be wary of styles which are too tight and could cause breakage.
-Also remember to give your hair a break once in a while and not keep the style for a prolonged period of time.
+You should, however, be wary of styles that are too tight and could cause breakage.
+Also, remember to give your hair a break once in a while and not keep the style for a prolonged period of time.

 Some popular protective styles for winter: